What Is a Critical Analysis?

 12. Describe the narrative voice in a work of literature.
 Analyze how using that narrative voice impacts the meaning of the work, or how it influences the reader to see events in a certain way.
 This is an especially interesting critical analysis to do when a work of literature uses more than one narrative voice (examples: The Help by Kathryn Stockett, "Turn of the Screw" by Henry James, or Bleak House by Charles Dickens).

-13. Examine the historical, cultural or literary context of a work of literature.
+13. Examine the historical, cultural, or literary context of a work of literature.
 Analyze how understanding that context can help the reader understand that work (examples: Chinua Achebe, Things Fall Apart, or Giovanni Boccaccio, Decameron)

 14. Look at the imagery in a poem or poems by a particular poet.
-Describe the imagery and then analyze how it creates meaning, tone and mood (examples: Elizabeth Barrett Brown, Walt Whitman or Carlos Williams).
+Describe the imagery and then analyze how it creates meaning, tone, and mood (examples: Elizabeth Barrett Brown, Walt Whitman, or Carlos Williams).

-Topics About Movies and TV
+Topics About Movies or T.V.

 1. Pick a really terrible movie you have seen.
 Summarize it and analyze what makes this movie so bad.
 Is it so badly done that it actually becomes funny to watch? (examples: Trolls II, Plan 9 from Outer Space)